-As at March 2, 2017, our unrestricted cash position was \$11.3 million.
-Given our current cash resources, contracted sales positions and expected margins, we do not anticipate the need for additional funding in the near term unless it is advantageous to do so.
+As at February 28, 2018, our unrestricted cash position was \$7.5 million.
+Given our current cash resources, contracted sales positions, and expected margins, we do not anticipate the need for additional funding in the near term unless it is advantageous to do so.

-As discussed above, the Company has contractual sales commitments of 600,000 pounds during 2017, at an average price of approximately \$51 per pound.
-We have established the schedule for those commitments and determined that an effective model for dealing with the current pricing environment is to maximize production from our fully operational first mine unit, and to begin production from the first three header houses of our second mine unit, which have already been partially developed.
-This operating strategy for Lost Creek, coupled with cost effective purchases of uranium from the market, will allow us to control costs, minimize development expenditures and maximize cash flow.
+As discussed above, the Company has contractual sales commitments of 470,000 pounds during 2018, at an average price of approximately \$49 per pound.
+We have established the schedule for those commitments and determined that an effective model for dealing with the current pricing environment is to continue production from our fully operational header houses in MU1 and MU2, and purchase uranium at favorable low-prices in order to meet our sales commitments.
+This operating strategy for Lost Creek will allow us to control production costs, minimize development expenditures, maximize cash flows and maintain the flexibility to respond to market conditions.